Ann Schlegelmich, Psy.D. (Ann Schlegelmilch PsyD, PLLC)

 Psy.D.
 The Virginia Consortium Program in Clinical Psychology

-Ann Schlegelmilch, Psy.D. is a licensed clinical psychologist in the District of Columbia She is currently operating in hybrid mode.
+Ann Schlegelmilch, Psy.D. (she/her/hers) is a licensed clinical psychologist in the District of Columbia She is currently seeing clients in-person.
 She has a broad range of experience providing therapy and assessment services to individuals across the lifespan, with a specialization in the assessment of children, adolescents, and young adults.
 Dr. Schlegelmilch is committed to creating a testing experience that feels safe and supportive and that opens doors to new ways of understanding an individual’s strengths, challenges, and relationship with their environment.

 Dr. Schlegelmilch received her Bachelor of Arts degree in psychology and women’s studies from Wesleyan University.
 While completing her undergraduate studies, she gained experience with behavioral interventions and social skills training for children with Attention Deficit Hyperactivity Disorder and high-functioning autism through internships with the NYU Child Study Center.
 Following her undergraduate studies, she went on to work as a one-on-one classroom aide to a child with ADHD and learning disabilities.
 Dr. Schlegelmilch then worked as a research assistant on two short-term ADHD medication effectiveness trials and a NIMH-funded study looking at parent-child attachment styles and anxiety disorders at George Washington University.